luizbgomide/sovereign/rules.md

 ### Wandering Encounters

-Every so many turns, a GM should roll 1d6 to check for a Wandering Encounter.
-On a 1, the Delvers will run into one at some point during the turn.
-The frequency of the check will depend on how vigorously alert and organized the site’s inhabitants are.
+Every so many Turns, a GM should roll 1d6 to check for a Wandering Encounter.
+On a 1, the Delvers will run into one at some point during the Turn.
+The frequency of the check will depend on how alert and organized the site’s inhabitants are.

 The actual contents of the encounter are decided when the GM puts together the site.
 Not all encounters involve running into creatures.
 Some are mere events or situations that fit the site.
 In the same vein, not all encounters are necessarily hostile, either.
 [Reaction rolls](#reaction-rolls) should be made for all groups of creatures.